ItsSunnyMonster/ItsSunnyMonster/README.md

 ## Hi there 👋

+yeah my creative juice is very much running out after hectically revising for a maths exam so I *really* don't know what to write here...

+maybe I'll update it when I have time and ideas

+oh wait this is a repository doesn't this mean I can add *anything* here?? as long as the readme is correct?

 <!--
 **ItsSunnyMonster/ItsSunnyMonster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.